raamcosta/compose-destinations-docs/docusaurus/docs/common-use-cases/providing-viewmodels.md

 }
 ```

 As seen above, if you want a single function for all viewModel types, then you need a single `ViewModelFactory` that can create all your types of ViewModels.
-This does mean that every time you add a new ViewModel to your code base, you'll have to come here and add that entry to the `when` statement above.
-Nothing is perfect, and this is definitely one reason to make you want to use a Dependency Injection framework like Hilt, so that this is handled for you.

 Alternatively, you could have one function for each ViewModel (example: `profileViewModel()` to get `ProfileViewModel` by using a `ProfileViewModelFactory`):

 ```kotlin